nightfallai/nightfall_dlp_action/README.md

 The Nightfall DLP Action scans your code commits upon Pull Request for sensitive information - like credentials & secrets, PII, credit card numbers & more - and posts review comments to your code hosting service automatically.
 The Nightfall DLP Action is intended to be used as a part of your CI to simplify the development process, improve your security, and ensure you never accidentally leak secrets or other sensitive information via an accidental commit.

 ## Example
-Here's an example of the Nightfall DLP Github Action providing feedback on a Pull Request:
+Here's an example of the Nightfall DLP GitHub Action providing feedback on a Pull Request:

 ![nightfall-dlp-action-example](https://nightfall.ai/wp-content/uploads/2020/08/nightfall-dlp-action-screenshot.png)